Thank you for your interest in Bright Future Foundation. We are currently seeking a Program Advocate – Youth Focused.

 NOTE: This job description is not intended to encompass all functions and qualifications of the position; rather, they are intended to provide a general framework for the position.
 Employees will be required to follow any other job-related instructions and to perform any other job-related duties requested by a person authorized to give instructions or assignments.
 All duties and responsibilities are essential functions and requirements to the work of the Bright Future Foundation and are subject to possible modifications to reasonably accommodate individuals with disabilities.

 E.O.E. – Bright Future Foundation is an Equal Opportunity Employer

 Salary: $45,200-$52,400 DOQ

 Salary for Bilingual Spanish speaking staff – $46,000 – $53,500 DOQ

 To Apply: To apply, please submit the following package to email@example.com

-We are always looking for volunteers!
+We are always looking for crisis line and senior buddy volunteers!
 Please visit our Volunteer page for more information.